zng-ui/zng/TODO/_current.md

         - It uses the new modify tags to map from the key var to a bool?
     - Implement `FallbackConfigRef`, to work like the `EditableUiNodeList`.
         - Implement `FallbackConfigRef::reset(ConfigKey)`.

+# zero-ui-view

+* Implement window extension.
+    - Access to raw handle and ability to spawn data that lives for the duration of the window.
+* Implement renderer extension.
+    - Affect renderer creation.
+    - Integrate with display item extensions.
+    - Implement use case, webrender blob renderer.